Aldrich Ames: Early life and education

-Ames was born in River Falls, Wisconsin, on May 26, 1941, to Carleton Cecil Ames and Rachel Ames (' Aldrich).
+Aldrich Hazen ("Rick") Ames was born in River Falls, Wisconsin, on May 26, 1941, to Carleton Cecil Ames and Rachel Ames (née Aldrich).
 His father was a lecturer at the Wisconsin State College–River Falls, and his mother a high school English teacher.
 Aldrich was the eldest of three children and the only son.
 In 1952, his father began working with the Central Intelligence Agency's Directorate of Operations in Langley, Virginia.
-The following year, in 1953, his father was posted to Southeast Asia for three years, and the family relocated there.
+The following year, in 1953, his father was posted to Burma for three years, and the family relocated there.
 Carleton received a "particularly negative performance appraisal" in part because of serious alcoholism, and spent the remainder of his career at CIA headquarters in Langley.

 Ames attended McLean High School in McLean, Virginia.
 Beginning in 1957, following his sophomore year, he worked for the CIA for three summers as a low-ranking GS-3 records analyst as part of a program to give temporary jobs to children of CIA employees.
 Ames was responsible for marking classified documents for filing as well as making fake money to be used in training programs for "the Farm", where CIA trainees began.
 Two years later, in 1959, Ames entered the University of Chicago, where he planned to study foreign cultures and history.
-His "long-time passion" for drama, however, resulted in failing grades, and he did not finish his second year.
+His "long-time passion" for theater, however, resulted in failing grades, and he did not finish his second year.